 It is time.
 The rest of your team has heard so much about this new automation, and now it is time for them to meet their newest team member.
-And just like adopting a pet, it is also time for all the team members to start contributing to its upkeep.
+And just like adopting a pet, it is also time for all the team members to start contributing to the new automation's upkeep.
 Naturally, the members of your MVP team will be chief stewards.
 They know the automation suite best.
 So, as you introduce new team members to it, they are a natural pick for the guide.

 We sought members with coaching skills for the MVP team.
 During this transition, we will call on those skills again.
 Now, they will be coaching their peers on the automation suite and the use of the Development Model.
 Before, we compared those models to a list of vocabulary cards with which you might build a sentence.
 In effect, scaling up your automation efforts means teaching the rest of your team the new language.
 There will definitely be some friction at first.
 Learning to speak a new language is hard.
 Be prepared to adjust those models here and there.
 It will likely reflect the patterns of thought, and the idiosyncrasies of your MVP team at first.
 So, help them to improve their models as they bring in new team members.
 This will help build buy-in from the joining team members, and help build the skills of your MVP team.

 Now to discover the ways in which your models should grow, it's best to get the existing models into the hands of your new team members.
 Humans learn vastly better when they can both see and do during a lesson.
 In this case, that corresponds to having your coaches pair the program with the new team member.
 For example, they could automate a new test case.
 This learning process might take a while, depending on how much time you have your team dedicate to it, but the more consistently they practice, and the more real that practice is, the better it will stick with them.
 You can support that realism by establishing measurable goals and meaningful targets.
 Busy work is not usually valuable to the company, and it is not very effective to help them learn either.